Sales taxes in the United States: Washington

 When staying at a hotel (60+ rooms capacity) in Seattle, the sales tax is 15.6%.

 The lowest combined state, county, and municipality sales tax rate in Washington is 7% in most of Klickitat and Skamania counties, while the highest combined sales tax in Washington is the 10.4% in some parts of Snohomish County.

 The highest sales tax in Washington is on liquor.
 The spirits sales tax is 20.5% of the value of the product purchased and a $3.7708 per liter spirits liter tax is assessed on spirits sold to consumers.

-1 April 2008 saw tax increases in King County (+.001), Kittitas County (+.003), Mason County (+.001), and the city of Union Gap (+.002).
+April 1, 2008 saw tax increases in King County (+.001), Kittitas County (+.003), Mason County (+.001), and the city of Union Gap (+.002).

-On 1 July 2008, Washington stopped charging an origin-based sales tax, and started charging a destination-based sales tax.
+On July 1, 2008, Washington stopped charging an origin-based sales tax and started charging a destination-based sales tax.
 This change only applies to transactions beginning and ending within state lines and does not apply to other states.
 Additionally, Washington started collecting taxes from online retailers that have voluntarily agreed to start collecting the sales tax in return for not being sued for back taxes.

-The city of Seattle charges a 10% tax on charges for parking garages to go toward mass transit.
+The city of Seattle charges a 10% tax on parking garage fees to fund mass transit.
 Total tax at parking garages is now 19.5%.
-This rate was set to go up to 12.5% on 1 January 2011, making the parking tax total 22%.
+This rate was set to increase to 12.5% on January 1, 2011, bringing the parking tax total to 22%.

 On November 4, 2008, voters in King County (Seattle) approved a 0.5% increase in the sales tax.
 Taxes within the city were increased to 9.5% on retail purchases.
-This increase was supposed to be effective 1 January 2009, but was pushed back until April 2009.
+This increase was supposed to take effect on January 1, 2009, but was postponed until April 2009.
 (For the first quarter of 2009, the tax rate in Seattle was 9%.)

-Midterm elections that occurred on 2 November 2010, saw sweeping voter-enacted tax changes with the passage of Initiative 1107.
-The initiative repealed all taxes levied on candy, gum, snack foods, carbonated beverages, and bottled water that had been imposed by the state legislature on 1 June 2010.
+The midterm elections on November 2, 2010 saw sweeping voter-enacted tax changes through the passage of Initiative 1107.
+The initiative repealed all taxes imposed by the state legislature on candy, gum, snack foods, carbonated beverages, and bottled water on June 1, 2010.
 Initiative 1107 also lowered the B&O tax on food products that contain meat.
-The Department of Revenue stated that all tax rollbacks were to take effect on 2 December 2010, directing retailers to stop collecting the sales tax at that time.
-The language of the initiative did not order the state to refund any tax that had been previously collected.
+The Department of Revenue stated that all tax rollbacks were to take effect on December 2, 2010, directing retailers to stop collecting the sales tax at that time.
+The language of the initiative did not require the state to refund any tax previously collected.

-Since 1 April 2017, the sales tax in King, Pierce and Snohomish counties went up by 0.5 percent in order to fund the third phase of Sound Transit light rail expansion.
+Since April 1, 2017, the sales tax in King, Pierce, and Snohomish counties went up by 0.5 percent to fund the third phase of Sound Transit light rail expansion.